zumdar/16_channel_pwm_esp32/README.md

 * 1.0
     * Initial Release - March 15, 2023
 * 1.1
-    * new design with larger TO-252 package for NMOS
+    * new design with larger TO-252 package for NMOS - March 20, 2023

 ## License